 Michael Knipe, 11:15 am

-The Altar Guild cadre of dedicated volunteers prepares the Altar for the Sunday morning services as well as weddings, funerals, and baptisms.
-Members are scheduled on a rotating basis.
-In addition to maintaining the liturgical pieces and linens, members gather twice a year, just before Advent and Palm Sunday, to polish the silver and brass liturgical pieces.
-These gatherings also provide opportunities for fellowship.
+The Altar Guild is a group of dedicated volunteers who prepare the Altar for the Sunday services as well as weddings, funerals, and baptisms.
+In addition to maintaining the liturgical pieces and linens, polishing the silver and brass liturgical pieces, there are gatherings to provide opportunities for fellowship.
 Many Altar Guild members view this service as a spiritual practice.

 Altar Guild Coordinators